Cross Timbers Dividends

 Cross Timbers Past Distributions to stockholders

-Is Oil & Gas Exploration & Production space expected to grow?
-Or is there an opportunity to expand the business' product line in the future?
+Is there potential for Oil & Gas Exploration & Production market expansion?
+Will Cross introduce new products?
 Factors like these will boost the valuation of Cross Timbers.
-If investors know Cross will grow in the future, the company's valuation will be higher.
-The financial industry is built on trying to define current growth potential and future valuation accurately.
+Projected growth potential of Cross fundamentally drives upward valuation adjustments.
+Understanding fair value requires weighing current performance against future potential.
 All the valuation information about Cross Timbers listed above have to be considered, but the key to understanding future value is determining which factors weigh more heavily than others.